jillesvangurp/www.jillesvangurp.com/_posts/2005-12-19-wireless-hell-2.md

 - Look for firmware upgrade.
 In my case there wasn't any but if there is this may be your solution
 - Look for driver updates for your wireless card/usb stick.
 Generally the software on the cd is obsolete.
 This applies to any hardware you buy.
-- See if you can live without the wireless monitor thing that was installed along with the driver. <ul> 	<li>Uninstall the software and driver
+- See if you can live without the wireless monitor thing that was installed along with the driver.
+- Uninstall the software and driver
 - make sure you have the (downloaded) driver somewhere on disk
 - reboot
 - windows may recognize your usb stick on boot, opt to select the driver yourself and then to locate the driver yourself